mahyarnajibi/SNIPER/README.md

 3. Run `python demo.py` to extract features and train the classifier on new classes.
 Visualization of detection results on evaluation images are saved in `vis_result`.

 4. You can use your own data to train the classifier and obtain a detector.
-Simply put image folders under `demo/images/` (like demo/images/cat/xxx.jpg) and run `python demo.py`.
+Simply put image folders under `demo/image/` (like demo/images/cat/xxx.jpg) and run `python demo.py`.
 You may need to change train eval split strategy and hyper-parameters based on your own data and purpose.

+## Demo for R-FCN-3k

+With trained R-FCN-3k detector, you can detect up to 3,000 classes.

+1. Please follow previous instruction to get trained R-FCN-3k model.

+2. Download the modified ILSVRC2014_devkit [[GoogleDrive]](https://drive.google.com/open?id=1hEG-GmMrvp--hWRU41RMBLB3gL-IdXs9)[[BaiduYun]](https://pan.baidu.com/s/1b4CygPofSTEGR03Ny6_3VQ) and put it in `data`.

+3. Run `python demo_3k.py` to detect with R-FCN-3k.
+Source images should be put in `demo/image_3k/`.
+Visulization are saved in `vis_result`.

 ## Training

 1. Please download [ImageNet Full Fall 2011 Release](http://academictorrents.com/details/564a77c1e1119da199ff32622a1609431b9f1c47/tech&dllist=1) and [ILSVRC2013_DET](http://www.image-net.org/challenges/LSVRC/2013/download-images-rpa) validation images, together with the [bounding boxes](http://image-net.org/download-bboxes).

-2. Download the modified ILSVRC2014_devkit [[GoogleDrive]](https://drive.google.com/open?id=1hEG-GmMrvp--hWRU41RMBLB3gL-IdXs9)[[BaiduYun]](https://pan.baidu.com/s/1wEku413rss02YQ_R39gNGA) which contains essential files for training and evaluation.
+2. Download the modified ILSVRC2014_devkit [[GoogleDrive]](https://drive.google.com/open?id=1hEG-GmMrvp--hWRU41RMBLB3gL-IdXs9)[[BaiduYun]](https://pan.baidu.com/s/1b4CygPofSTEGR03Ny6_3VQ) which contains essential files for training and evaluation.
 Please make them look like this:

 ```
     data